discosultan/VulkanCore/README.md

 ## Samples <img height="24" src="Doc/Windows64.png"> <img height="24" src="Doc/Android64.png">

 Vulkan-capable graphics hardware and drivers are required to run the samples.
-Win32 samples are based on WinForms (.NET Framework) and Android ones run on Xamarin (Mono).
+Win32 samples are based on WinForms (.NET Framework) and Android ones on Xamarin (Mono).

 <table>
   <tr>